Lanao del Sur

-Situated in the interior of Lanao del Sur is Lanao Lake, the largest in Mindanao.
+Situated in the interior of Lanao del Sur is Lake Lanao, the largest lake in Mindanao.

 Etymology

 "Lanao" means "lake", derived from ranao.
 The province, situated at basin of Lake Lanao, is known as the land of the "Maranaos" (which means "the "people of the lake").

 History

-Pre-Islamic Era
+Early history

 Prior to the arrival of Islam, the region already had a sophisticated culture, as embodied in various Maranao epics, chants, and recorded history.
 The people of Lanao used to adhere to Hinduism, polytheist animism, and Buddhism.
 During this era, various cultural icons developed, such as the torogan, the singkil dance, the darangen epic, the unique Maranao gong and metal craft culture, the sarimanok, the okir motif, and an indigenous suyat script.

-Sultanate of Lanao

-Lanao was first explored by the Spaniards in 1689, upon which they discovered a well-settled community named Dansalan at the lake's northern end.
-Lanao was the seat of the Sultanate of Lanao.